mehdi-hjn/Locature/README.md

 ## Installation

-Simply git clone the repo, and run it with android-studio.
+Simply git clone the repo, and run it with android-studio. <br>
-N.B : You must import the project while doing so and not just open it.
+N.B : You must "File>New>Import" for doing so.

 ## Features
 - **Maps agencies by city**